 One of the principles behind Disciplined Agile (DA) is Optimize Flow.
 Your organization is a complex adaptive system (CAS) of interacting teams and groups that individually evolve continuously and affect each other as they do.
 The challenge that we face is how do we ensure that these collaborating teams do so in such a way as to effectively implement our organization’s value streams?
 How do we ensure that these teams are well aligned, remained well aligned, and better yet improve their alignment over time?

 The implication is that as an organization we need to optimize our overall workflow.
 The DA toolkit supports a large number of strategies to do so:

-- Make work flow.
-The 14th principle of the DA Manifesto is to visualize work to produce a smooth delivery flow and keep work-in-progress (WIP) to a minimum.
+Make work flow.
+Visualize work to produce a smooth delivery flow and keep work-in-progress (WIP) to a minimum.
 This strategy enables teams to identify and then remove bottlenecks quickly and is adopted straight out of Kanban.

 Eliminate waste.
 Lean thinking advocates regard any activity that does not directly add value to the finished product as waste.
 Waste includes time waiting for others to get something done, creation of unnecessary work artifacts or product features, and collaboration churn resulting from crossing organizational boundaries.
 To reduce waste it is critical that teams be allowed to self organize and operate in a manner that reflects the work they’re trying to accomplish.